-To protect you and your family, flu shots are available through your health care provider or at any number of flu clinics throughout the community.
-Most health plans, including Medicare, will cover the cost of a flu shot with no copay.
-Patients should refer to their health plan for details.
-Sharp Community Medical Group, Sharp Rees-Stealy Medical Group and other local clinics now have the flu vaccine.
+To protect you and your family, flu shots are available through your health care provider or at flu clinics throughout the community.
+Most health plans, including Medicare, will cover the cost of a flu shot with no copay; patients should refer to their health plan for details.
+Sharp Community Medical Group, Sharp Rees-Stealy Medical Group and other local clinics have the flu vaccine.

-Parents of small children will welcome new guidance this year from the American Academy of Pediatrics (AAP), which has advised parents to vaccinate their children with either the flu shot or the improved nasal spray vaccine.
-Last year, AAP had cited a preference for the flu shot over the spray.
+The American Academy of Pediatrics (AAP) now advises parents to vaccinate their children with either the flu shot or the improved nasal spray vaccine.
+Last year, the AAP cited a preference for the flu shot over the spray for small children.

-- Wash your hands regularly with soap and water or hand sanitizer.
+- Clean your hands regularly with soap and water or hand sanitizer.

 - Avoid touching your eyes, nose and mouth.

-- If possible, stay away from others that are sick, and stay home if you are sick.
+- If possible, stay away from others who are sick, and stay home if you are sick.